 2020-21 CHABRAJA POSTDOCTORAL FELLOWS

-We are happy to welcome back our current Quinn and Breen Fellows as Postdoctoral Fellows next year.
+We are happy to welcome back our 2019-20 Quinn and Breen Fellows as Postdoctoral Fellows this year.
+In 2020-21 we will not have a Chabraja Fellow in Public Service.

 - William FITZSIMONS—2020 dissertation: “Power without a Center: Age, Mobility, and Political Institutions in the Grasslands of East Africa, c.
 500 BCE-1800 CE”